JULY 22-26, 5:30-8:00 PM

 (Maximum of 20 participants)

 Students will be introduced to the art of hand-bells, including proper techniques in bell ringing, as well as reading music to find notes on the music staff.
+One of the sessions each day will be a general theory class to learn basic theory and note reading.
 Students will perform for the Saturday recital to demonstrate what they have learned.

 Requirements: Ages 10-14.
 Previous experience or prior knowledge of reading music is NOT required.
 Long hair must be pulled back and no jewelry during camp.